ASSISTANT EDITING FOR REALITY TELEVISiON, Part 1 - Importing footage & Prepping cuts

-Taught by Noah Chamow & Conor Burke the Assistant Editing for Reality Television course is for those interested in working in reality television and covers what is most important for a new/learning assistant editor including project organization, AMA, Scriptsync and multi-grouping.
+Taught by Noah Chamow & Conor Burke, the Assistant Editing for Reality Television course is for those interested in working in reality television and covers what is most important for a new/learning assistant editor including project organization, AMA and Scriptsync.

 Creating and Organizing an Avid Project